MultiX-Amsterdam/multix-docs/exam.md

 There are several ways for students to inspect their grades, and some examples are listed below:
 - Grade inspection without supervision: schedule a time slot using ANS to open the exam for a time period that allows students to inspect their exam grades, questions, and answers online.
 This can be done by going to the ANS system and selecting `Settings -> Publication -> Add timeslot`.
 Also remember to set the access password.
 Communicate with the student how they can ask questions, for example, by scheduling a meeting with the course coordinator.
 - Grade inspection with supervision: email the program coordinator to ask for help reserving a physical room for grade inspection during a specific time.
-Students can come to the room to access the exam materials and grades, as well as ask questions during the scheduled time
+Students can come to the room to access the exam materials and grades, as well as ask questions during the scheduled time.

 ## <a name="other"></a>Other Notes